Sandworm (Dune): Video games

 Besides film and television adaptations, the Dune franchise has been adapted into a series of computer and video games in which sandworms play a part.

 Sandworms are a featured element in the 1992 real-time strategy video game Dune II: The Building of a Dynasty, primarily as destroyers of the player's spice Harvesters, assault tanks, and other equipment.
 In the game, sandworms are computer-controlled forces that lie dormant under the sand until either player- or computer-controlled units come within range, and they will attack indiscriminately.
 The sandworms can be damaged or destroyed by sonic blasts, a Death Hand explosion, a detonated Spice Bloom, or a self-destructing Devastator, and will disappear when they have been destroyed, reduced to half health, or have eaten three units.
 Sandworms do not appear until the third missions, and there may be two or three in play at once.

 Sandworms also appear in Dune 2000 (1998).
 They behave somewhat differently than in the previous game, and are present from the first mission.
 Sandworms will disappear temporarily after devouring five vehicles, but eventually return.

 Emperor: Battle for Dune (2001) features gameplay on four planets, and sandworms are a hazard on Arrakis.
 Players must also destroy a genetically engineered "Emperor Worm" to complete the game.

+In Dune: Awakening (2025), sandworms are a persistent environmental threat, and any players crossing open sand on the ground will attract the attention of nearby sandworms.
+Like the novels, they are fiercely territorial and are attracted to any vibrations on the sand in the areas they patrol, with the threat level rising for stronger vibrations (eg, driving a ground vehicle will trigger the sandworm threat level much faster than walking across open sand).
+The threat level is indicated by a vibration meter on the bottom of the screen which shows how much attention a player's vibrations are drawing, with colors representing the degree of threat: white/yellow being low priority, orange as medium and red warning that a sandworm is close.
+The red display on the meter is usually closely followed by a warning breach above the sands by the nearby sandworm, indicating that the player has a very short grace period to make it to safety before the sandworm begins charging.
+While players normally will not lose any of their progress when they are defeated, being devoured by a sandworm will cause almost every carried item to be lost, including gear and equipment and any nearby vehicles on the ground.